 ECTS credits: 5

-Course coordinator: Nicolas Volet
+Course coordinator: Nick Volet

 Program requirement: Active participation is mandatory.